 Artificial dyes are labeled as FD&C or D&C, followed by a color and a number.
 Artificial dyes have been linked to hyperactivity, cancer, migraines, and anxiety.

-To protect trade secrets, manufacturers are allowed to use the term fragrance, which is a blanket ingredient that can include thousands of different chemicals.
+To protect trade secrets, manufacturers are allowed to use the term "fragrance," which is a blanket ingredient that can include thousands of different chemicals.
 This allows them to hide harmful synthetic chemicals in their products.
-The Environmental Working Group (EWG) found many toxic chemicals in fragrances, like phthalates.
+The Environmental Working Group (EWG) found many toxic chemicals, like phthalates, in fragrances.
 Phthalates are hormone disrupters, negatively affect the thyroid, reduce sperm count in men, and are linked to birth defects.

 Mineral Oil, Propylene Glycol, & Petroleum

 Mineral oil and propylene glycol are derived from petroleum.
 Mineral oil is a by-product of the distillation of petroleum to produce gasoline.
-Mineral oil is used in skin care products to prevent moisture loss from skin by creating a film on of the skin.
+Mineral oil is used in skincare products to prevent moisture loss from skin by creating a film on top of the skin.
 Because of this, it is comedogenic, meaning it will clog pores and trap bacteria on the skin.
-It also adds no nutrients to the skin, whereas plant extracts and natural oils provide antioxidants and fatty acids that heal, hydrate and firm the skin.
+It also adds no nutrients to the skin, whereas plant extracts and natural oils provide antioxidants and fatty acids that heal, hydrate, and firm.

-Parabens may come in the form of butylparaben, ethylparaben, isobutylparaben, methylparaben, or propylparaben.
-They are used as an inexpensive preservative.
+Parabens may come in the forms of butylparaben, ethylparaben, isobutylparaben, methylparaben, or propylparaben.
+They are used as inexpensive preservatives.
 Parabens are phytoestrogens, producing a weak estrogenic effect on the body.
 Their metabolites have been linked to breast cancer.

-In the past few years, researchers have linked phthalates to asthma, attention-deficit hyperactivity disorder, breast cancer, obesity and type II diabetes, low IQ, neurodevelopmental issues, behavioral issues, autism spectrum disorders, altered reproductive development and male fertility issues.
+In the past few years, researchers have linked phthalates to asthma, attention-deficit hyperactivity disorder, breast cancer, obesity, and type II diabetes, low IQ, neurodevelopment issues, behavioral issues, autism spectrum disorders, altered reproductive development, and male fertility issues.

 Silicones are used in beauty products to give them a silky smooth feeling.
-These are most commonly used in hair conditioner and foundations and primer.
-These molecules are chemically inert, very stable, and that raises the question of their biodegradability.
+These are most commonly used in hair conditioner, foundations, and makeup primers.
+These molecules are chemically inert and very stable, raising the question of their biodegradability.
 It seems to take them 400-500 years on average to decompose.
-With all the pollution risks and risks of disturbing the ecosystem we choose not to use them in our products.
+With all the pollution risks and risks of disturbing the ecosystem, we choose not to use them in our products.

 Sulfates are used in products as foaming agents.
 The most common sulfate is sodium lauryl sulfate or SLS.
-These foaming agents can strip essential oils and excessively dry out the skin, causing flaking, peeling and irritation.
+These foaming agents can strip essential oils and excessively dry out the skin, causing flaking, peeling, and irritation.
 Sulfites can be found in hair care products and some self tanning products.
-Sulfates may cause itchy skin, rashes, and hives in individuals who are sensitive.
+Sulfates may cause itchy skin, rashes, and hives in sensitive individuals.